 I was gobsmacked by what I didn’t know.
 Such an emotionally packed tour I’d never experienced.
 I learned more day at Gettysburg than I’d learned about our nation’s history in my 16 years of formal education.

 That so many gave their lives to preserve this republic filled me with a deep sense of gratitude I’d not known.
 To be there—to see this battlefield and to visualize what happened was nearly too much to take in.

 “That from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion.” – President Abraham Lincoln

-Of course, there’s nothing wrong with relaxing with friends and family and celebrating the arrival of summer.
-But I want to challenge you and your family to find a way tomorrow that you can pay homage to those who have given their lives for the sake of our country and our freedoms.
+Of course, there’s nothing wrong with relaxing with friends and family and celebrating the arrival of summer even when that includes social distancing.
+But I want to challenge you and your family to find a way next Monday the 25th, that you can pay homage to those who have given their lives for the sake of our country and our freedoms.
 I have a few suggestions.